 “A Latino, Pentecostal, communal Puerto Rican disco hymn record, right?”

 8) The Get Down > Vinyl I’m not sure how an Australian filmmaker bested Martin Scorsese, of all people, in depicting a richer, more fuller 1970s music scene, but here it is.
 The series does journey into the mainstream music scene of Times Square as Mylene attempts to make it big in the world of disco music.
 We see the typical scenes — executives being grossly casual in business meetings, musicians doing cocaine for inspiration.
-At the core of this is the excellent Kevin Corrigan as Jackie Moreno, a fading music producer who jus needs one more big hit.
+At the core of this is the excellent Kevin Corrigan as Jackie Moreno, a fading music producer who just needs one more big hit.

-His humiliation at the ‘record pool’ — based on an actual method of distribution for New York’s hottest disco records — could be seen as a commentary on the entire run of Scorsese’s Vinyl (which was cancelled after one season.)
+His humiliation at the ‘record pool’ — based on an actual method of distribution for New York’s hottest disco records — could be seen as a commentary on the entire run of Scorsese’s Vinyl (which was canceled after one season.)
 And I defy you not to watch his scenes in the Chelsea Hotel — excellently reproduced — without smelling every foul odor that ever wafted down that hallway.

 And, even with its faults, that’s the ultimate success of The Get Down — you see history, you hear history and, oh yeah, you smell it.